 - Write on a regular basis.
 Start off with a goal.
 I recommend a new post once a week.

 - Focus on quality, not quantity.
 Write epic posts that have at least 2,000 words of in-depth insight, rather than a whole bunch of useless 400-word articles.

 - Promote.
 If a tree falls in a forest, does it make a sound?
-Post on social media, figure out SEO and create a mailing list so your readers can receive updates.
+Post on social media, figure out SEO for bloggers and create a mailing list so your readers can receive updates.

 If you made it till the end, you are one of the selected few.
 You have completed the first step in a journey that can be life-changing for you.

 You can continue by: